ImagineOrange/Spiking-Neural-Network-Experiments/README.md

-# Neuronal Modeling and Circuit Dynamics Project
+# Neuronal Modeling and Circuit Dynamics

 The aim of this repo is to develop my understanding on neuronal modeling and circuit dynamics.
 These neuron models are very different from the types found in artificial neural networks (ANNs) used in deep learning.
 They are called **Leaky-Integrate and Fire (LIF)** models.
 They compute over time, and are capable of integrating signals from many synaptic connections.
 LIF neurons model their own membrane potentials, and fire action potentials.